ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

    ```
    {: codeblock}

-   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form `/dev/mapper/mpathn`, where `mpathn` is the WWID number of the device.
+   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form `/dev/mapper/mpathn`, where `mpathn` is the WWID (World Wide Identifier) number of the device.
 For more information, see [Ubuntu manuals - `multipath.conf`](https://manpages.ubuntu.com/manpages/questing/man5/multipath.conf.5.html){: external}.

 3. Save the configuration file and exit the editor.
 4. Start the multipath service.